jtallant/genesis-bootstrap-carousel/trunk/readme.txt

 It includes options for the maximum dimensions of your slideshow, allows you to choose to display posts, pages, custom post types, what category to pull from, and even the specific post IDs of the posts you want to display.
 It includes next/previous arrows that can be turned on or off.
 Finally, you can place the carousel into a widget area.
 The image carousel is also responsive and will automatically adjust for the screen it is being displayed on.

-Note: This plugin only supports Genesis child themes.

 == Installation ==